James Williamson (musician): Reuniting with the Stooges

 On March 15, 2014, Scott Asheton died of a heart attack at the age of 64.
-Saxophonist Steve Mackay (who briefly joined the group in mid-1970 before participating in the post-2003 reunion and Re-Licked) also died in October 2015 at the age of 66.
-On June 22, 2016, Williamson issued an official statement for the band saying that The Stooges are no more: "The Stooges is over.
-Basically, everybody's dead except Iggy and I. So it would be sort-of ludicrous to try and tour as Iggy and The Stooges when there's only one Stooge in the band and then you have side guys.
+Saxophonist Steve Mackay (a short-term member in 1970 who returned for the post-2003 reunion and Re-Licked) also died in October 2015 at the age of 66.
+On June 22, 2016, Williamson issued an official statement for the band saying that the Stooges are no more: "The Stooges is over.
+Basically, everybody's dead except Iggy and I. So it would be sort-of ludicrous to try and tour as Iggy and the Stooges when there's only one Stooge in the band and then you have side guys.
 That doesn't make any sense to me."
 Williamson also added that touring had become boring, and trying to balance the band's career as well as Pop's was a difficult task.

+Writing

+In 2024, James Williamson wrote the introduction to Iggy and The Stooges: The Authorized Biography by authorized Alice Cooper biographer Jeffrey Morgan.

 Equipment

 Williamson is known primarily for his use of Gibson Les Paul Custom guitars, but he also plays other guitars live (although Les Paul Customs are his guitar of choice).
 Williamson says that all the songs on Raw Power were written in his London bedroom on a Gibson B-25 acoustic and the acoustic guitar used in the studio was a Martin D-28.
 A Vox AC30 amplifier was used for recording Raw Power.
 Williamson says he plugged his Les Paul Custom into the AC30's Top Boost channel, volume at full and bass low, and played primarily on the Custom's low-impedance (hand wired) bridge humbucker pickup; no effects pedals were used.
 Williamson often used Marshall amplifiers when playing live in the 1970s, and recently switched to Blackstar Amplification's Artisan 30 for live use.

 All guitars currently used onstage by Williamson are equipped with low-impedance, microphonic, humbucker pickups modeled after those in his original 1969 Gibson Les Paul Custom.
 These pickups were custom wound by Jason Lollar who reverse engineered the 1969 pickups, at the suggestion of James' touring guitar tech Derek See, and local tech Brian Michael.
-In concert, for "Gimme Danger" and "Open Up And Bleed", Williamson uses a Fishman Power Bridge piezo pickup equipped Les Paul (patched through a Fishma Aura pedal) for simulated acoustic guitar sounds.
+In concert, for "Gimme Danger" and "Open Up And Bleed", Williamson uses a Fishman Power Bridge piezo pickup equipped Les Paul (patched through a Fishman Aura pedal) for simulated acoustic guitar sounds.

-A detailed gear diagram of James Williamson's 2011 Iggy & The Stooges guitar rig is well-documented:
+A detailed gear diagram of James Williamson's 2011 Iggy and the Stooges guitar rig is well-documented: